By Ryan Pfeffer

 “I got to the point where I told my girlfriend at the time that my favorite time of the day is sleeping,” he remembers.
 “And there’s something seriously wrong with that.”

 Craving something new, Stegner moved to South Florida about 15 years ago because he realized he was most happy on sunny days.
 He made it his goal to return to tech and find a job doing something he loved.
 Today, the 38-year-old sits in the Fort Lauderdale office of his most ambitious venture to date, a startup called Very Big Things.
 The digital products agency is just over two years old but already has more than 60 employees and offices in Croatia and Ukraine.
-In 2019, Very Big Things won first-place honors at the Davey Awards and was a finalist in The Webby Awards.
+In 2019, Very Big Things won first-place honors at the Davey Awards, and in 2020, the company took home an accolade from The Webby Awards.

 Very Big Things is in the business of ideas.
 Clients come to the company with an idea—generally a tech-based one—and it’s up to Stegner and his team to make it a reality.
 But it’s also more complicated than that.
 “Very rarely do we end up building what we initially thought we’d end up building—and that’s a good thing,” he says.